cloudqubes/ootc-documentation/source/adminguide/storage.rst

 away from any storage pool that is experiencing issues.

-On XenServer and VMware, live migration of VM storage is enabled through CloudStack support for XenMotion and vMotion.
+On XenServer and VMware, live migration of VM storage is enabled through OOTC support for XenMotion and vMotion.
 Live storage migration allows VMs to be moved from one host to another, where the VMs are not located on storage shared between the two hosts.
 It provides the option to live migrate a VM’s disks along with the VM itself.
 It is possible to